 Creating Backgrounds in Procreate

 If you want to add additional shapes to your background, simply create a new layer (or multiple layers, depending on how many shapes you’re adding).
-Sketch out the background shapes, retrace them using the selection tool, then add in color and texture.
+Sketch out the background shapes, retrace them using the selection tool, then add color and texture.

-Export Your Procreate Drawing
+Exporting Your Procreate Drawing

 Organizing and Sharing Your Procreate Artwork

-Ready to draw in Procreate?
+Get Ready to draw in Procreate!

 If you’re just getting started with the program, take some time to experiment!
 Don’t be afraid to try new mediums, brushes and approaches to making your art.
-The road to artistic achievement is paved with fun risks, welcome surprises and new skills.
+The road to artistic achievement is paved with fun risks, welcome surprises, and an open mind.

 Want More?
 Watch Jarom Vogel’s Full Class